We love making this easy and classic homemade sauerkraut. I recommend a long-fermented sauerkraut for a mellower taste and increased probiotics.

 My favorite quick sauerkraut hack

 Most of the time, I love using fresh crisp heads of cabbage.
-But there are days when I am a bit short on time and still would like to make sauerkraut.
+But there are days when I am a bit short on time and still would like to make long-fermented sauerkraut.
 So here’s my quick little sauerkraut hack: if you have a Trader Joe’s near you, you can get shredded green cabbage or a shredded green and red cabbage mix with carrots.
 I know that they come in a plastic bag and are not as fresh as buying a whole head.
 But again, sometimes not having to shred the cabbage can make the difference between making sauerkraut and not making sauerkraut.

-Quick overview of making sauerkraut
+Quick overview of how to make sauerkraut

 There isn’t a whole lot to making sauerkraut.
 Essentially, you shred the cabbage, add salt, press everything into your mason jars or crock, place a cabbage leave and one or more fermentation weights on top to keep everything submerged, and put the fermentation lid on top.
 That’s all.
 It’s very simple but there are a few things I would like to talk about.